AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module17/ex3.md

 ## 17.3.2 Create your account to test

-Open your AEP Demo website and load a brand of choice.
+Open your demo website and load a brand of choice.
 Go to the **Login/Register**-page.

 Fill out the form fields and finish by clicking **CREATE ACCOUNT**.